bimobject/docs/docs/documentation/library/library-overview.md

 One of the most powerful features of EandoX is the ability to use products from other companies as components in your own products.

-These external products are called **Supplier products**, and their data calculations are directly shared through EandoX, giving your products accurate LCA reports without requiring access to sensitive manufacturing details.
+These external products, called **Supplier products**, share their environmental impact data through EandoX.
+This gives your products accurate LCA reports while keeping the supplier's manufacturing details private.

-Your products automatically update when suppliers modify their manufacturing process or supply chain, ensuring your LCA data stays accurate over time, without any manual intervention.
+When suppliers update their manufacturing process or supply chain, your products' LCA data automatically stays accurate without any need to check in with the supplier.

 ## Library pages